Will you come stay this while with me,

 “Dr. Coles, question.”
 The sophomore shakes her textbook at chest height.
-“Why’s it called history?
+“Why’s it called History?
 Is it because the stories are about men?”
 She flips it open and points to a random page.
 “And manifest destiny?”

-The halls of the 40-year-old school are empty, with the staccato tapping of Dr. Coles’ shoes against the tile floor receding into the distance.
+The corridors of the 40-year-old school are empty, with the staccato tapping of Dr. Coles’ shoes against the tile floor receding into the distance.

 Ruthie is an inch past five feet, with a ponytail, hazel eyes, and a few freckles on her face.
 With jeans and a t-shirt featuring the OutKast logo, she wears scuffed combat boots that add another two inches to her height.

 She whirls the dial on her locker door and pulls it open, looping her black winter coat with its twice-patched sleeve on the hook inside.
 At the bottom of #436 is a clutter of report cards and permission forms that missed their lift home, and a well-thumbed copy of The Monthly Wootton Poetry Journal.

 The aspiring writer has submitted dozens of her poems to the Journal, without a single response.
 In an atypical fit of neatness, Ruthie scoops this mess of paper and slam-dunks it in a hall trash can.
 While storing her beat-up backpack, she notices the locker bottom panel is irregular.
 There’s a hole the size of a thumb, and a ray of light emanates from it.